vigneswaran-chandrasekaran/Vigneswaran-chandrasekaran.github.io/_posts/2020-04-26-feynman_pro.md

 title: Funning Science the Feynman's way
 ---

-Prologue - A series on exciting hacks and lessons from Feynman's life
+Prologue - A series on exciting hacks and lessons from Richard P.Feynman's life

 Richard P. Feynman, winner of Nobel Prize in 1965, is one of the world's exceptional theoretical physicists, and an adventurous character.
 He had inspired countless people and revolutionized the whole notion of how Science should be pursued.